-

 exception.getColumnNumber() - returns the column number of the error

 At this time, XML for <SCRIPT>'s SAX parser does not throw this event.
 All error reporting is provided via the fatalError event.
-For more information on that event, please click here In the future, this event may be utilized so it is highly recommended that you place error trapping code in your handler for this event.
+For more information on that event,

 Example: